 - accept compensation from anyone other than the State for performing official duties;

 - use State time, equipment, property or facilities for their own personal or financial benefit or for partisan political purposes;

 - take or withhold official action on a matter in which they have a personal or financial interest; or

-- coerce subordinates for his/her personal or financial benefit.
+- coerce subordinates for their personal or financial benefit.

-- attempt to influence outcome of an administrative hearing by privately contacting the hearing officer.
+- attempt to influence the outcome of an administrative hearing by privately contacting the hearing officer.